Soulside Journey (1991)

 of all the various styles the band has used.
 Here, everything is tied together and it works, exceptionally well.

-horrid vocals that make you cringe on the first listen, while making you sing along by the third.
-The first part of the song
+features horrid vocals that make you cringe on the first listen, while making you sing along by the third.
+The first part

-is okay, but nothing terrible fascinating.
-By the middle, there is a howling that is followed by some incredible old school
+of the song is okay, but nothing terrible fascinating.
+By the middle, there is a howling that is followed by some incredible

-riffing and a killer solo.
+old school riffing and a killer solo.
 This is certainly worth waiting through the first half of the song.
-Like on the last album, things
+Like on the last

-some eerie effect, before going into a wicked-sounding riff.
+with some eerie effect, before going into a wicked-sounding riff.
 This track brings things back down, into a darker place.
-The

-solo is haunting and adds to the sinister atmosphere of this song.
-The song is rather dynamic, featuring some variation in
+The solo is haunting and adds to the sinister atmosphere of this song.
+The song is rather dynamic, featuring some variation

 "Norway in September" is one of the real highlights of this record.
 This one possesses